 One of the joys in living is being independent.
-As fully functioning adults we are able to pay our bills, grocery shop, clean our own homes, garden at leisure and participate in activities that bring us pleasure.
-As we become older, we have the potential to lose the ability to care for ourselves.
-We might not be able to answer the phone, due to chronic rheumatoid arthritis; we might not be able to climb stairs to get to the sewing machine; cutting the lawn and landscape work might suffer due to the inability to push the lawnmower or get down on our knees.
-Sometimes a little help is all that is needed in order to remain living independent.
+As fully-functioning adults, we are able to pay our bills, grocery shop, clean our own homes, garden at leisure, and participate in activities that bring us pleasure.
+As we become older, we may lose the ability to care for ourselves, due to chronic arthritis or other conditions.
+We may not be able to answer the phone, we may not be able to climb stairs to get to the bedroom, and cutting the lawn and or tending to the garden may become difficult due to the inability to push the lawnmower or get down on our knees.
+Sometimes a little help is all that is needed in order to remain living independently.

 In the past, care of the elderly typically fell to the extended family.
-Now, with people having smaller families, older adults living longer, and families living further apart, care of the elderly is not only falling to the family (often long-distance), but also to independent caregivers, the state or charitable organizations.
+Now, with smaller families, older adults living longer, and families living further apart, care of the elderly is not only falling to (often long-distance) family members, but also to independent caregivers, the state or charitable organizations.

 Whether caring for an elderly family member or an elderly client, caregivers often have multiple challenges to overcome.
-As our needs, and abilities, change throughout the years there are issues that arise from time-to-time, that need to be addressed.
-Health issues (physical and mental), housing concerns, transportation issues, financial issues, and end of life decision making are some of these.
+As our needs and abilities change throughout the years, there are issues that may arise -- health challenges (physical and mental), housing concerns, transportation needs, financial issues, and end-of-life decision-making are some of these.

 Good Mental and Physical Health

 Good mental and physical health is something we can easily take for granted until it begins to decline.
 Our memory may not be as adept due to the aging process, or we may have been diagnosed with memory issues due to Parkinson’s, Alzheimer’s or any one of a number of other diseases.
 Our ability to make adjustments can be exhausting, but also very empowering.